-If applicable, organizations should collect and store N95 masks for potential reprocessing.
+Organizations should collect and store N95 masks for potential reprocessing.
 Clearly date and label a lidded receptacle lined with a biohazard bag to collect N95 masks for potential reprocessing.
 Do not use the mask receptacle for any other types of PPE.